 The skin is easy to peel, so people usually enjoy this fruit fresh by hand.
 You will also see this spectacular fruit in any dish, from dessert and salad to main meals.
 The peeled skin is often used as a spice (either fresh or dried) for baking cakes or making drinks.

-In the United States, local citizens often use Tangerine juice and frozen juice concentrate in many dishes too.
+In the United States, many people like to use Tangerine juice and frozen juice concentrate in foods and snacks.

 5. Mandarin Orange